willykaram/phoenix_podcast/README.md

-This the codebase for the Phoenix Podcast, hosted at http://PhoenixPodcast.org
+This the codebase for the Phoenix Podcast (http://PhoenixPodcast.org), which is a monthly podcast relating to the Phoenix Framework (http://www.phoenixframework.org).